gcallah/BookReviews/biggar.md

 "race relations were worst in Austria, Finland, and Ireland."

 "commitment to Millian liberal principles."
+(10)

 But those are what got us here.

+"And the claim that there are o universal truths is itself, of course, a dogmatic assertion of a universal truth."

 "Indigenous" people certainly knew lots of interesting things, and it is